What is a message queue?

 A message queue is a form of middleware used in software development to enable communications between services, programs, and dissimilar components, such as operating systems and communication protocols.
 A message queue enables the smooth flow of information to make complex systems work.

-The concept is like text messaging — a feature most mobile phone users understand.
-If you need to send a message, you can call the person.
-However, that assumes he or she is available and has time to talk.
+The concept is like text messaging—a feature most mobile phone users understand.
+If you need to send a message, you can call someone.
+However, that assumes they are available and have time to talk.
 For non-urgent messages, texting is a more efficient approach.
-The message goes into a queue on the recipient’s phone, and he or she responds when possible.
+The message goes into a queue on the recipient’s phone, and they respond when possible.

 In a distributed processing environment, message queuing is similar, although the speed and volume of messages are much greater.
 Queued messages are typically small and specific.
 They may be requests, replies, error messages, or information needed for logging or tracing.
 A producer creates the message, and a consumer processes it.